 Land area: This small island is 65610 square kilometres in extent.

-Length: The maximum width of the country is 225km while it is 425 km from northernmost point to the southernmost point of the island.
+Length: The maximum width of the country is 225km while it is 425 km from the northernmost point to the southernmost point of the island.

 Relief: Depending on the elevation Sri Lanka is divided into two climate zones.

-Drainage: Sri Lanka endowed with a large number of rivers and longest river is called Mahaweli River, which is 333 km long.
+Drainage: Sri Lanka endowed with a large number of rivers and the longest river is called Mahaweli River, which is 333 km long.
 Due to the abundance of rivers, there is a large number of beautiful waterfalls in Sri Lanka.
 Bambarakanda is the highest waterfall with a height of 240 meters.

-Weather facts about Sri Lanka
+Facts about Sri Lanka weather

-Warm and fine year round, the average temperature in Colombo is around 27 C° and going down as the land rises to the hill country to as low as 0 C°.
+Warm and fine year-round, the average temperature in Colombo is around 27 C° and going down as the land rises to the hill country to as low as 0 C°.
 The island has two wet seasons from May to July South-West monsoon and from December to January North-East monsoon.
 Island’s climate has no off-season.
 Bright sunny warm days are the rule and are common even during the wet season.
 Sea temperature, as a rule, remains around 27 C°.

 Facts about Sri Lanka Natural wealth

 Island is the home for nine world heritage sites and two of them are natural forests reserves.
 Sinharaja Forest Reserve is declared as a world heritage site by UNESCO in 1988 while the Knuckles Forest in the Central mountains was also declared as a world heritage site in 2010.
-Sinharaja is the last remaining rain forest in the island with the highest bio-diversity for a given forest within the island.
+Sinharaja is the last remaining rain forest on the island with the highest biodiversity for a given forest within the island.

 Facts about Sri Lanka Flora

 Today it is categorized as a protected tree and all form of usage is prohibited.
 Some of the other popular trees are Suriya Tree (Thespesia populnea), Kumbuk (Terminalia Arjuna), Muruta (Lagerstroemia spesiosa), tamarind tree (Tamarindus indica), Attana (Hertiera littoralis).
-Large number of mangrove species and flowering plants are also included in the list of the flora of the island.
+A large number of mangrove species and flowering plants are also included in the list of the flora of the island.

-information about Sri Lanka Fauna
+Sri Lanka Fauna

 Wild animals of the island are mainly confined to the national parks of the country which covers about 10% of the total land.
-The natural habitat of wild animals was alarmingly reduced in the 1800’s and the rate of natural destruction is slowed after the British colonial rule.
-Elephant (Elephans maximus) is the largest land animal of the country and had a wide distribution including in mountains.
+The natural habitat of wild animals was alarmingly reduced in the 1800s and the rate of natural destruction is slowed after the British colonial rule.
+Elephant (Elephas maximus) is the largest land animal in the country and had a wide distribution including in mountains.
 Today they are only seen in the lowland forests while the species of elephant, which lived in the mountains, disappeared forever.

 Sri Lanka’s jungle is inhabited by 95 species of snakes and only five species of them causing deaths among the people.
 Cobra, Vipers and Kraits are ranked among the most poisonous snakes and causing for thousands of deaths every year.
-About a dozen of snakes considered being minder poisonous but not leads to death.
+About a dozen snakes considered being minder poisonous but not leads to death.

 The island is very rich in the avian fauna species and there are 450 species birds in the country.
-The water resources such as tanks, rivers, lagoons attract large number of foreign bird species during the northern hemisphere winter season.
+The water resources such as tanks, rivers, lagoons attract a large number of foreign bird species during the northern hemisphere winter season.
 The water of Sri Lanka is inhabited by 54 species of fish species and most of them are only to be found in Sri Lanka.

-About Sri Lanka Geography
+Geography of Sri Lanka

 About Sri Lanka people

-Origin of Tamil goes back to 2nd century B.C, arrival of south Indian invaders.
-But they were not considered as a important part of the country until 2nd, 3rd century A.D.
+Origin of Tamil goes back to 2nd century B.C, the arrival of south Indian invaders.
+But they were not considered as an important part of the country until 2nd, 3rd century A.D.
 7% of the population in Sri Lanka are Muslims and the origin goes back to 8th century A.D.
 Arabian traders have laid the foundation of Muslims in the country.
 Rest of the population is consisting of other small ethnic groups such as Malays, Moors, Weddas, Burghers, Bohras.

 Most of the Sinhalese believe in Buddhism making it the most popular religion in the country.
 Second most popular religion is Hindus and 15.5% of the believed to be in Hinduism.
 Majority of the Christians are Sinhalese, they were changed to Christianity during the colonial rule in Sri Lanka.
-Muslim population in Sri Lanka considered being 7% while the rest of the population believes in other neliefs.
+The Muslim population in Sri Lanka considered being 7% while the rest of the population believes in other beliefs.

 Languages of Sri Lanka

 Sinhala, an Indo-European language, is the native tongue of the Sinhalese.
 Tamils and most Muslims speak Tamil, part of the South Indian Dravidian linguistic group.
-Use of English has declined since independence, but it continues to be spoken by many in the middle and upper middle classes, particularly in Colombo.
+Use of English has declined since independence, but it continues to be spoken by many in the middle and upper-middle classes, particularly in Colombo.
 The government is seeking to reverse the decline in the use of English, mainly for economic but also for political reasons.
 Both Sinhala and Tamil are official languages.

-About Economy of Sri Lanka
+Facts About Sri Lanka economy

 Tourism and the related services industries are also growing in Sri Lanka.
 At the moment Sri Lanka is experiencing a boom in the tourism industry.
-The number of holiday makers in Sri Lanka is sharply increased fro the last few years.
-Government of Sri Lanka is aiming to make it one of the most important income generators for the country and they have already launched an ambitious programs to reach more than 2 million tourists by 2016.
+The number of holidaymakers in Sri Lanka is sharply increased for the last few years.
+The government of Sri Lanka is aiming to make it one of the most important income generators for the country and they have already launched an ambitious program to reach more than 2 million tourists by 2016.